 Of course, there’s much more to the CDE than its PSAs.
 Its website, WhatCanYouDoCampaign.org—available in both English and Spanish—features a range of tools and tangible ideas for supporting the campaign’s goals, such as CDE support badges that users can display on their own websites, posters, and ready-to-publish news briefs and ads they can run in their own publications.
 The CDE also engages its followers through regular Twitter chats, photo-sharing campaigns and a robust social media presence on Facebook, Twitter, LinkedIn and Instagram.

 While ODEP leads the CDE, the campaign is a highly collaborative effort among leading business and disability organizations who urge employers to capitalize on the talents of people with disabilities through inclusive employment practices that benefit everyone.
-CDE members include the American Association of People with Disabilities (AAPD), Disability:IN, the Employee Assistance Professionals Association (EAPA), the Employer Assistance and Resource Network on Disability Inclusion (EARN), the Job Accommodation Network (JAN), the National Business and Disability Council (NBDC), the National LGBT Chamber of Commerce (NGLCC), the National Organization on Disability (NOD), the Society for Human Resource Management (SHRM), and Special Olympics (SO).
-These groups meet regularly to shape and steer the campaign and are currently in the process of strategizing the CDE’s next media products.
+CDE members include the American Association of People with Disabilities (AAPD), Disability:IN, the Employee Assistance Professionals Association (EAPA), the Employer Assistance and Resource Network on Disability Inclusion (EARN), the Job Accommodation Network (JAN), the National LGBT Chamber of Commerce (NGLCC), the National Organization on Disability (NOD), the Society for Human Resource Management (SHRM), Special Olympics (SO) and The Viscardi Center.
+These groups meet regularly and are currently in the process of strategizing the CDE’s next media products.

 Learn more by visiting WhatCanYouDoCampaign.org.